TheRenegadeCoder/sample-programs-website/docs/projects/job-sequencing/algol68/index.md

 {% endraw %}

-Job Sequencing in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Job Sequencing in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm